langmead-lab/recount-pump/README.md

 * Time requested (e.g. 12 hours)
 * Hardware resources requested (e.g. 12 cores, 90G memory)
 * Account to charge allocation to (if applicable)
-* List of nodes to exclude (blacklisting, if applicable)
+* List of `node`s to exclude (blacklisting, if applicable)

-In addition it will setup the environment to start the Monorail parent process on that node, which includes loading the Singularity module.
+In addition it will setup the environment to start the Monorail parent process on that `node`, which includes loading the Singularity module.
 And finally it will start the `cluster.py` parent python process with parameters which point to the various `.ini` files.

-An example of this, which includes a delay at the start of the parent python processes on a node by up to 6 minutes in the node runner script:
+An example of this, which includes a delay at the start of the parent python processes on a `node` by up to 6 minutes in the runner script:

 ```
 rdelay=`perl -e 'print "".int(rand(360));'`